William Woods University

-William Woods University is a private university in Fulton, Missouri.
+William Woods University is a private university in Fulton, Missouri, United States.
 Founded in 1870, the university is accredited by the Higher Learning Commission.
 Expanding its mission to address the need for graduate and adult-oriented programs, the institution became known as William Woods University in 1993.
 It began offering graduate degrees and admitting men as well as women into all of its programs.
 It enrolled 1,681 students in 2021.

 History

-First known as the Female Orphan School, the institution was founded in 1870 in Camden Point, Missouri in response to the needs of girls who were orphaned during the American Civil War.
+First known as the "Female Orphan School", the institution was founded in 1870 in Camden Point, Missouri, in response to the needs of girls who were orphaned during the American Civil War.